-- 1 Click Start, then click My Computer on the Start menu. - 2 Double-click the drive where you want to put the new folder.
+- 1 In Windows XP, click Start, then click My Computer on the Start menu. - OR - - In Windows 2000, double-click the My Computer icon on the desktop. - 2 Double-click the drive where you want to put the new folder.
 Typically, Local Disk (C:) is your hard drive and 31⁄2 Floppy (A:) is your optional diskette drive.
 If you do not see the contents of the drive, click Show the contents of this drive. - 3 If you want to create a new folder inside an existing folder, double-click the existing folder.
 If you do not see the contents of the folder, click Show the contents of this drive or Show the contents of this folder. - 4 Click File, New, then click Folder.
 The new folder is created. - 5 Type a name for the folder, then press ENTER.
 The new folder name appears by the folder icon.

-Help and Support For more information about creating files and folders in Windows XP, click Start , then click Help and Support .
-Type the keyword creating files and folders in the HelpSpot Search box Search . , then click the arrow.
+For more information about creating files and folders in Windows XP, click Start, then click Help and Support.

+Type the keyword creating files and folders in the Help and Support Search box Search, then click the arrow.